Xinyuan-LilyGO/T-QT/README.md

     3. When opening the Arduino IDE, it prompts whether to upgrade the library, please choose not to upgrade, otherwise it will overwrite the configuration of the <TFT_eSPI> display

 - Please note that the current use is a copy of TFT_eSPI, the screen initialization parameters have been modified, if you use the initialization parameters of the main line branch, the screen will not be clear

+- QT currently sells two types of displays.
+The default configuration in lib/TFT_eSPI is the latest version.
+If you encounter display issues, please switch to the previous version's configuration:
+- Here are the replacement steps:
+- Copy extras/old_panel/GC9A01_Init to lib/TFT_eSPI/TFT_Drivers.
+When prompted to overwrite, select yes.
+This will revert the display configuration to the old version initialization.
+- To replace with the new version's configuration, follow the same method: Copy extras/new_panel/GC9A01_Init to lib/TFT_eSPI/TFT_Drivers.
+When prompted to overwrite, select yes.
+This will revert the display configuration to the new version initialization.